cfwheels/cfwheels/guides/introduction/getting-started/running-local-development-servers.md

 ### Controlling local servers

 Obviously, anything you start, you might want to stop.
-Servers can be stopped either via right/ctrl clicking on the icon in the taskbar, or by the `stop` command
+Servers can be stopped either via right/ctrl clicking on the icon in the taskbar, or by the `stop` command.
+To stop a server running in the current directory issue the following:

 {% tabs %}
 {% tab title="CommandBox" %}